microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 You can find more information about the recommended options at [Azure/azure-storage-fuse](https://github.com/Azure/azure-storage-fuse) github page.

-Note, if you are mounting several NFSes into a cluster, all of them must be in the same vnet subnet.

 Instead of providing storage account key via environment variables or in the config file, you may prefer to share it with Batch AI using KeyVault as described in [Using KeyVault for Storing Secrets](#using-keyvault-for-storing-secrets) section.

 #### Mounting Unmanaged File Systems

-BatchAI allows you to mount your own NFS, cifs or GlusterFS clusters using configuration file.
-It's recommended to create GPU and storage clusters in the same vnet subnet and use private IP addresses for mounting storage clusters.
+Batch AI allows you to mount your own NFS, cifs or GlusterFS clusters using configuration file.
+It's recommended to create GPU and storage clusters in the same vnet and use private IP addresses for mounting storage clusters.

 For example, you can create a [GlusterFS using Batch Shipyard](https://github.com/Azure/batch-shipyard/tree/master/recipes/RemoteFS-GlusterFS) and mount it on Batch AI nodes by creating a cluster.json file like this: